Scotland national football team: Supporters

 Scotland fans are collectively known as the Tartan Army.
 During the 1970s, Scotland fans were known for their hooliganism in England, particularly after they invaded the Wembley pitch and destroyed the goalposts after the England v Scotland match in 1977.
 Since then, the Tartan Army have won awards from UEFA for their combination of vocal support, friendly nature and charity work.
 The Tartan Army have been awarded a Fair Play prize by the Belgian Olympic Committee and were named as the best supporters during the 1992 European Championship.
 The fans were also presented with a trophy for non-violence in sport and were voted by journalists to be the best supporters for their sense of fair play and sporting spirit at the 1998 World Cup in France.

+Results and fixtures

+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.